“Spirit Of The Moment”

 I started out life with two wonderful parents, my mom, who came here from Guatemala in 1961 and my father who was born in the U.S. They met at Santa Monica College and they were married at Saint Marks Church in 1962.
 My family lived at 816 Superba Ave, a beautiful two story craftsman in the heart of Venice.

 I had a brother, Alex, who was born with Cystic Fibrosis and passed away in 2011 after suffering with the disease for 48 years.
 He was one of the longest living people with the disease, and I believe it was because of my parents’ lifelong dedication to caring for him.
 Alex wouldn’t be the last relationship that I feared to lose because of a life altering disease.
 These experiences would shape who I was and made me a stronger man.
 I would learn to believe that there are blessings behind everything.

 As a kid in Venice, you were out all day.
 Nobody asked where you were going or who you were with.
 Venice became my classroom.
 As a little kid, I was exposed to things that no kid should ever be exposed to, but that was the norm in the neighborhood.
 I was like most teenagers, hanging out drinking and partying.

 Unfortunately, I had to grow up the hard way, and with all the adversity and sickness in my family, I turned to drugs and alcohol to escape the pain of seeing my family suffer.
 I am very proud to say that I quit drinking when I was young and I have not had a drink in over 25 years.

-Since I was really young, I always had a passion for skateboarding and was influenced by the older guys to t to become a better skater.
+Since I was really young, I always had a passion for skateboarding and was influenced by the older guys to want to become a better skater.
 With the challenges in my life, I used skateboarding to get it all Out!
 Skateboarding was a release for me and was reflected in how I skated, always releasing energy and anger.
 In Venice, you had to be tough, have an edge.
 I thought that was who I was for a while until I finally realized that I was so much more.